Sunday, October 19, 2025

 Instead, ICE was sent in -- with masks, guns and bully clubs -- without warrants or just cause to round up "illegal immigrants" based on how they looked.
 Green cards and visas and work permits were ignored, as were US Real ID licenses.
 Mothers, fathers, sons and daughters, aunts and uncles and US citizens were apprehended, bound with tie-wraps and imprisoned without due process, without a phone call, with no way to let families know where they were.

-Against the wills of Illinois and California governors, Pritzger and Newsom, federal troops were sent into their states -- supposedly to clean up their crime-ridden cities.
+Against the wills of Illinois and California governors, Pritzker and Newsom, National Guard troops were sent into their states -- supposedly to clean up their crime-ridden cities.
 I live in downstate Illinois and visit relatives who live Chicago.
 It's a city for dining, museums, shopping, baseball, weddings and walks on the waterfront.
 Like every city, it has good and bad areas with problems to be solved -- but it is not a "crime-ridden cesspool".
-The military prescence is much more damaging than the crime statistics, creating a new level of fear and uncertainty for its people.
+The military presence is much more damaging than the crime statistics, creating a new level of fear and uncertainty for its people.

 Today, schools in Hispanic neighborhoods are asking for volunteers to walk children to and from school, because parents are afraid to leave the house.
 People going to or from immigration court hearings are being picked up.

 The level of abuse and misconduct by ICE agents during these arrests is despicable.
 Slamming women and political leaders to the ground and ramming cars are not acceptable actions.
-ICE uses the excuse they were under threat or being obstructed during the arrest of an illegal, but on-site cameras and on-looker statements disprove much of this.
+ICE uses the excuse they were under threat or being obstructed during the arrest of an illegal, but on-site cameras and on-looker statements disprove many of these claims.

 And, of course, Kristi Noem and ICE put out slick news media videos on the evil doers they are apprehending, but are oddly silent about the mistakes they make daily.
 Many families still don't know where imprisoned relatives are.